CDCgov/prime-reportstream/frontend-react/docs/best-practices.md

 # empty line separating subject and description
 # description
 This changeset includes a new feature that allows users to sort tables by multiple columns.

 Also included in this changeset:
 - A few backfilled tests
-- - I listed this item
+- I listed this item
+- Cleaned up some logic

 ```